MinAungOo64/ESG_Report_Score/README.md

 ### ESG Score methodology
 Information on kaggle stated that ESG scores were obtained from Sustainalytics.
 However there were no clear information on the methodology of the scoring.
 Additionally there were no individual e_score, s_core, g_score, only a total_score was found.
 More information maybe found in the individual reports that are currently unavailable.
-Regardless, the model will be trained to predict all four outputs eventhough total_score maybe different from the 3 individual scores combined.
+Regardless, the model will be trained to predict all four outputs for experimentation eventhough total_score maybe different from the 3 individual scores combined.

 Extracted from Sustainalytics, below shows the scale of ESG ratings, the higher the score, the higher the ESG risks.
 A lower score is preferred.
 Negligible: 0-10, Low: 10-20, Medium: 20-30, High: 30-40, Severe: 40+